 To many people outside the US, Mount Rushmore might just be known as the monument with all the faces – but, as you can imagine, there is much more to this grandiose structure and natural feature than that!

 There are likely to be plenty of facts and figures many of us don’t know – which is why we have gone on a fact finding mission to track down some of the most intriguing bits and pieces about the facial skyline!
-Here’s 15 interesting facts about Mount Rushmore to clue you in.
+Here’s some fun facts about Mount Rushmore to clue you in.

 Mount Rushmore is found up in the Black Hills of South Dakota in the US.
 It’s a sculpture actually devised by Doane Robinson, a historian who wanted to transform the hills into a landmark.
 Specifically, he wanted to try and bring more tourists into South Dakota, and almost 100 years later, three million people each year head to the hills to look up at the Presidents.